 Policy OS-15.1: Open Space: Plan for and condition new development to implement the City's priorities for open space.
+Refer to the Community Design Element for specific policies and programs dealing with scenic view corridors.

 Program OS-15.1.1: Use conservation easements wherever possible to protect environmentally sensitive open space areas.